avenida714/instacrumbz/README.md

 # Instacrumbz
-## Welcome to InstaCrumbz, a project clone that we made of Instagram!
+## Welcome to Instacrumbz, a clone of Instagram made by Alec V., David T., Ray H. and Rudy N.!
-## About InstaCrumbz
+## About Our Web Application!
 InstaCrumbz is a full-stack web application inspired by Instagram, with a little twist!
 Our application provides users the ability to post pictures of their finished meals, leave likes and add comments to said photos!